 Holloway Works, Lower Gornal.

-The works was operating in the 1950s and possibly established earlier, making wrought iron gates and railings etc.
+The works was started around 1947 in Holloway Street, Lower gornal, operating through 1950s making wrought iron gates and railings etc.

 In 1965, Russell's Forge was acquired by H.F.
 Shaw Ltd., a large engineering and steel fabricating works on Burton Road, Dudley.